yaritaft/cosmos-challenge/README.md

 You have to create an automatic way of creating megaverses and wipe them out.
 With given API and Candidate ID.

+### Warning

+Locally it creates and deletes elements properly with a proper response.
+On Heroku it also creates and deletes elements properly but the response is 503 due to the speed of the API that we are calling.
+It keeps deleting or creating after response anyway.
+The max timeout value in heroku is 30 seconds.

+Tried to improve the speed with promise all with every request and also tried promise all with 5 elements chunks but It was even worse because more `too many multiple requests 429` were received.
+That's the reason it is done one by one with the retry.
+It is slow but It is working fine.

+Things that can be done with this:

+1. We can always answer 201 and process it in an asynchronous way.
+After processing we can send and email or push notification to notify the user the result of the process.
+   (I think this is one the best options)
+   There's some other apps that do this, like twitch downloading the streamed videos, american express with old statements, etc.

+2. We can do this with websockets to keep the connection alive until we finish processing.

+3. If we are able we can improve the Crossmint API, it would be better to create a "Bulk create" and "Bulk delete".
+In that way we can send a list and make it way faster without having to handle too mnay request.
+   (I think this is another great option if we are able to do it)

+4. If we are able we can improve the Crossmint API, we can add support for multiple requests at the same time with more API instances or threads for example.

 ### Badges

 [![CircleCI](https://dl.circleci.com/status-badge/img/circleci/DVoiAwDzmMcvshPZnm3jCP/ASAErrsAbrCMQahxbmgeyR/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/circleci/DVoiAwDzmMcvshPZnm3jCP/ASAErrsAbrCMQahxbmgeyR/tree/master)